Policies and Procedures

 General information about participation

-During Plan A "normal" co-op, a parent from each participating family must serve in the co-op all hours.
+A parent from each participating family must serve in the co-op all hours.
 The parent’s giftings and input are considered when placing him or her on the schedule.
-However, under Plan B, there are significant changes:

 Sign-ups for CHEC for the next year are held in the spring.
 Current participants are automatically enrolled for the next school year unless they withdraw.

 A bell rings five minutes before each class ends to signal time to close the lesson and clean up the room.
-A bell rings at the end of each class.
+Another bell rings at the end of each class.

 Once students arrive at co-op, they must stay under the supervision of adults.
 No student may leave campus without expressed permission from a parent.

 Juniors and seniors may have partial days at co-op.
 Because many begin to use NTCC for dual credit, they may not need all the offerings at co-op.
 They can take what they need and leave when they do not have class, keeping in mind that students who leave campus must have expressed permission from a parent.
 Parents with only juniors and/or seniors at co-op serve only the hours their students are at co-op.